MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuclosesockethandle.md

 The
-<b>WPUCloseSocketHandle</b> function closes an existing socket handle created by
+**WPUCloseSocketHandle** function closes an existing socket handle created by [WPUCreateSocketHandle](nf-ws2spi-wpucreatesockethandle.md).
-<a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wpucreatesockethandle">WPUCreateSocketHandle</a>.
 This function removes the socket from Ws2_32.dll's internal socket table.
 The owning service provider is responsible for releasing any resources associated with the socket.